-In the past few weeks, the situation in the world has developed in a way that most of us could never have imagined.
+2020 has been the kind of year that most of us could never have imagined.
 As the Coronavirus has swept across the globe, governments ask us to quarantine ourselves and engage in social distancing to prevent further spread of the disease.

 The prospects of travelling in the near future are not looking good and the thought of being cooped up in our homes for weeks or even months can be daunting for the ones longing for adventure and wanting to fulfill their wanderlust.

 Why not use this time in isolation to watch some documentaries that will not only keep your travel spirit alive but will also inspire you to explore the world more responsibly once the COVID-19 pandemic is over and travel becomes possible again?

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

 I’ve selected five amazing sustainable travel documentaries that teach us a thing or two about how to minimize our footprint and make a positive impact on the destinations we visit.
 These movies deal with highly important issues in the travel industry such as the impact of mass tourism, gentrification, environmental damage, and loss of identity, and present ideas on how to avoid contributing to these problems.